CodeReviewDAO/dxd_codereview/Reviews/451 - Analytics & Portfolio Management for DeFi Automatic Market Makers (AMM)/1 - Establish Infrastructure & Proof of Concept/Second_Rewiew.md

 ## Overall Impression of usage testing

 The project was installed without errors, the documentation provides sufficient installation and execution instructions along with the usage examples.
-Current usage instructions are sufficient enough for this phase of the project but it should be improved by adding how tos and collecting usage examples on a seperate file can be better , reviewer encountered some difficulries while applaying usage examples and informed OP about them too.
+Current usage instructions are sufficient enough for this phase of the project but it should be improved by adding how tos and collecting usage examples on a seperate file can be better, reviewer encountered some difficulties while applying usage examples and informed OP about them too.
 Project functionality meets the acceptance criteria and operates without errors.

 Requirement | Finding
 ------------ | -------------